Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks

 {\em Proof:} See Appendix \ref{app:palm_int_ub}.

 Though somewhat tedious, these bounds are useful in that they are expressed in terms of piecewise poly-exponential functions -- which arise from upper/lower bounds on the $J(\cdot)$ function in the definition of $\lambdaB^0$ and correspond to the so called exclusion region.
 These, in turn, allow us to characterize the corresponding path loss Mellin Transforms in closed form.
-Note that $M_a$ and $\{\gamma_k\}_{k \in [N_a]}$ correspond to constants in a finite order polynomial approximation of the $\arccos$ function, which is necessary to characterize upper and lower bounds on $\lambdaBa^0$ and $\lambdaBb^0$ in the manner above.

 By the Superposition Theorem, using $\rhoBa(r; R_0)$/$\rhoBb(r; R_0)$ instead of $\lambdaBa^0(r; R_0)$/$\lambdaBb^0(r; R_0)$ in the definition of $\PiBa^0$/$\PiBb^0$ lead to upper bounds on the interference term of $\SINRgen$, and hence lower bounds on the overall SINR model.
 Similarly using $\nuBa(r; R_0)$/$\nuBb(r; R_0)$ leads to upper bounds on the SINR model.
 We conclude our analysis of the Palm interference process by deriving the path loss Mellin Transforms associated with the LoS/NLoS points in the upper and lower bounding interference processes defined with respect to $\rhoBa(r; R_0)$/$\rhoBb(r; R_0)$ and $\nuBa(r; R_0)$/$\nuBb(r; R_0)$.